-ASE reported America’s 47,000 hotels spend an estimated $2,196 per available room each year on energy.
+ASE reported America's 47,000 hotels spend an estimated $2,196 per available room each year on energy.
 For most hotels, small-scale fixes to reduce energy costs have to suffice.
-Optimal energy-efficiency plans require pricey equipment upgrades, extensive repairs, and disrupt daily operations – impossible steps to take for operations and management teams to accomodate summer vacationers.
+Optimal energy-efficiency plans require pricey equipment upgrades, extensive repairs, and disrupt daily operations - impossible steps to take for operations and management teams to accommodate summer vacationers.
 The upcoming peak-season is fast-approaching as hotels heat up energy savings for summer profitability.

 Cost effective Solutions help Hotels Heat Up Energy Savings for Summer